Saison Style Beer in France: The Farmhouse Ale Making a Comeback

 From Humble Farm Origins To A Modern Revival

-It’s easy to think of beer as something that comes from a big factory or a modern craft brewery, but for centuries, beer was made right on the farm.
-This wasn’t just a hobby; it was a necessity.
-Back in the day, clean drinking water wasn’t always a sure thing, so brewing beer was a way to make water safer and provide essential calories and nutrients for farm workers.
-These weren’t fancy brews; they were practical, made with whatever grains were available, often including wheat, oats, or barley.
-The very concept of farmhouse ale is tied to the land and the seasons.
+It’s pretty easy to see beer as something that comes from a big factory or a sleek modern craft brewery, but back then— like really centuries ago— beer was mostly made right on the farm.
+Not like some little pastime either, more like, it was a real need.
+In those days, clean drinking water wasn’t always a sure bet, so brewing beer kind of helped make the water safer and also gave useful calories, and needed nutrients for the farm workers.
+And these weren’t fancy, high end brews, more like practical batches made with whatever grains were on hand, sometimes wheat, or oats, or barley, whichever was there.
+The very concept of farmhouse ale in France is tied to the land and the seasons.

 The Evolution of Saison and Bière de Garde